judeonuh/judeonuh/README.md

 * Git and GitHub

 **📫Contact Me**
-I am keen to hear from employers about apprenticeships, internships and junior Software Engineering roles.
+I am keen to hear from employers about apprenticeships, internships and junior Data Analyst roles.
 Also open to collaborations.
 You can email me at judeprinceonuh@gmail.com 😄